 ...and in case you're wondering...
 I am on the 77th written page using 11-sized font, single-spaced!
 This thing is practically a book!!!
 50 days of writing left with 132 days down.

 California girl living in Chicagoland with her East-Coast husband.
 Lived in Germany and traveled the World.
-Officially 30.
 Mother of two sons; one in heaven (12/5/10) and the other at home with us (2/23/12)...and currently due with our last child and only daughter in February 2014.
 The rest of the story has yet to be written.
 Join us as we attempt to stay sane while wading through the waters of loss and life.
 And maybe some of my Pinterest obsessions and latest kitchen endeavors, too.